st3lx/Personal-Website/src/index.md

 ## <h2 class="welcome-title">Welcome</h2>

-Near-application I found making a personal website a great way to analyze oneself, showcase personalities, and self-motivate.
-Content below includes a portion of what I completed these two years: philosophy + mathematics essays, maths and physics projects, and two web apps.
+Content below includes a portion of what I completed these two years: philosophy + mathematics essays, maths and physics projects, an app, two web apps, and music portfolios.

 ---